Find Out Your Values in 5 Minutes

 But there is one list with items that should never be crossed off: our list of values.
 There are many interesting things about the values we choose to live by.
 First off, without being consciously aware of our values, we make decisions and operate according to these values daily.
 Our values guide everything we think, say and do.

 Second, when our values are at odds with our actions, we automatically feel misaligned and uneasy.
 It is as though our values are an invisible force that constantly push us forward.
 When our thoughts and behaviours clash with these internal values, we can experience guilt, regret and discomfort.
 When they do align though, we can feel accomplishment, self-assurance and a sense of well-being.

 Do you feel like you live according to your values?
-Are you overwhelming yourself by trying to live by too many top values?
+Are you overwhelming yourself by trying to live by too many values?

 Creating a list of values that reflect what’s important to you can help you decide how to make decisions with your time and money.
-You may have some idea of what your values are already, but if you need some inspiration, check out this helpful, lengthy list of values.

 Identifying your top values can be challenging, but it’s an exercise that can strengthen your decision-making skills and improve your happiness.
-Once you identify your main values, you’ll have a better sense of what makes you most satisfied and fulfilled.
+Once you identify your main values, you’ll have a better sense of what makes you the most satisfied and fulfilled.